nkhil/kafka-notes/Readme.md

 - Order is only guaranteed within a partition.
 For eg: we can guarantee that offset 5 in partition 0 has been written before offset 6, 7 and 8.
 BUT we cannot offset 5 in partition 1 was written before offset 6 in partition 0.
 - Data is only kept for a limited period of time (by default for 1 week).
   The data inside the offsets will be deleted, but it's immutable.
 You cannot update it and even once it's deleted, you will have to add it to another offset.
 - Data is assigned randomly to a partition unless a key is provided.
-So if you try to add a message, it will be added to partition 0, 1 or 2 and wew can't control that.
+So if you try to add a message without a key, it will be added to partition 0, 1 or 2 and we can't control that.

 # Brokers